agreshno/Reports_sascha/Report-1.md

 These three examples indicate that there was no contamination in the sample.

+**Assembly stats**

+To assess the most common statistics for quality check of transcriptome assembly the programm **assembly-stats** was used.
+A SLURM script [stat.sh](https://github.com/agreshno/bioinf/blob/master/stat.sh) was used.

+We received the following results for our assembly:

+Characteristic | Value
+-|-
+The total number of assembled base-pairs | 618668372 The total number of scaffold | 1585548
+The largest scaffold | 35840
+N50 | 653

+The percentage of Ns is less than 1% which indicates good quality of the assembly (no gaps).
+Assembly statistics suggest continuous assembly (N50 is big enough).

 **BUSCO analysis**

 We used BUSCO program to check the quality of our assembly; in a good assembly the set of conserved genes for all eukaryotes should be found.